nicoleanderson21/deep-learning-challenge/README.md

 # Deep-learning-challenge Report

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:
+# Overview:

-Overview of the analysis: Explain the purpose of this analysis.
+of the analysis: Explain the purpose of this analysis.

+# Results:
-Results: Using bulleted lists and images to support your answers, address the following questions:
+Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing
+# Data Preprocessing

+This model

 What variable(s) are the target(s) for your model?
 What variable(s) are the features for your model?